elixir-europe/biohackathon-projects-2021/projects/21/README.md

 Domain experts who want to define some domain of interest from a knowledge graph Developers who want to help with the implementation

+## Notes

+We keep this [hackmd](https://hackmd.io/QI5KK1ecQICgGERmSj981g) for notes as well as this [github repo](https://github.com/kg-subsetting/biohackathon2021) for specific code/scripts/data.

 **Number of expected hacking days**: 4